gustavoig/rerun-docs/docs/introduction.rst

 - **Containerized execution** – Run analyses in Docker or Singularity containers for full reproducibility.
 - **Local or container mode** – Choose between your local runtime or isolated environments.
 - **Transparent execution** – Each job produces logs, timestamps, and status information.
-- **Cross-platform compatibility** – Works on Windows and Linux systems.
+- **Cross-platform compatibility** – Works on Windows, MacOS, and Linux systems.
-  - *Note: macOS support is limited due to a FilePicker issue in Flet v0.28.3.*
-- **Certified reproducibility** – Compute hashes for all input and output files allowing verification of results without rerunning the computation.
+- **Certified reproducibility** – Integrates with `TRACE tools <https://github.com/transparency-certified/tro-utils>`_ to certify reproducibility of analyses.

 Who Uses ReRun